ArctosDB/documentation-wiki/_how_to/How-to-Upload-Media-to-TACC.markdown

 [![YouTube: How to Bulkload Media Metadata in Arctos](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/How_to_Bulkload_Media_Metadata_in_Arctos_thumb.jpg)](https://www.youtube.com/watch?v=JkiRIH-JgYg)

 ## Large Batch Uploads
-If you want to upload a lot of large media files (e.g., 100s or 1000s of images, audio, video), and/or if you have specific processing needs, you should first contact [Chris Jordan](https://www.tacc.utexas.edu/about/directory/chris-jordan) and an Arctos administrator to discuss space allocations.
+If you want to upload a lot of large media files (e.g., 100s or 1000s of images, audio, video), and/or if you have specific processing needs, you should first contact an Arctos administrator to discuss space allocations.
 However, most users can follow these instructions:

 * Create a TACC User account through the [TACC User Portal](http://portal.tacc.utexas.edu).
 Direct link: [https://portal.tacc.utexas.edu/account-request](https://portal.tacc.utexas.edu/account-request)
 * Once you have created a new account, it may take 24 hours or so for the account to become active.
 You should receive an email when your account is approved and ready